aeron169/cloud-TP1/readme.md

 # Simulate Toulouse's Vehicules Route
 This is a Node.js application that generates random (not so) routes for Tisseo vehicules and sends them to a message broker.
-It uses the MQTT protocol to communicate with the broker and has been designed to work with a broker running on localhost with the default port.
+It uses the MQTT protocol to communicate with the broker.

 ## Requirements
 Node.js